Fotolia

 Raw sets of data that an organization analyzes against performance metrics are called indicators.
 Candidates for KPIs fall into the following subcategories:

-• quantitative indicators, which can be presented as a number;
+• Quantitative indicators, which can be presented as a number.

-• practical indicators that interface with existing company processes;
+• Practical indicators that interface with existing company processes.

-• directional indicators specifying whether an organization gets better;
+• Directional indicators specifying whether an organization gets better.

 Challenges of using KPIs

 Faster availability of data is often a competitive issue -- and advantage -- for many organizations.
-Use KPIs and regular analyses of backup KPI data to ensure that your organization can maintain those important competitive advantages.
+Use KPIs and regular analyses of backup KPI data to ensure that an organization can maintain those important competitive advantages.

 Dig Deeper on Data backup and recovery software